 It’s a fairly challenging walk, with there being a lot of scrambling near the summit, and steep sections with slippy gravel rock.
-If you tackle the scramble on the way up Pen-y-Ghent, it will make your life a lot easier.
+If you tackle the scramble on the way up Pen-y-Ghent (as opposed to down), it will make your life a lot easier.

-Then for the way down, it’s a long old plod along a rocky gravel trail, which your knees might not like, and your quads will feel the next day.
+Then for the way down on the other side, it’s a long old plod along a rocky gravel trail, which your knees might not like, and your quads will feel the next day.